Kale is a typical green. It thrives in cool temps, and usually stops producing its best flavors once the weather turns hot.

 Looking for an option designed to be overwintered and picked tender in the spring?

 The Premier cultivar is the perfect solution.
 With a lighter texture and smooth leaves, it’s a mild way to introduce kale to pickier palates.

-Get Premier seeds now, available from Mountain Valley.
+Get Premier seeds now, available from True Leaf Market.